 increases transparency of smaller organisations when public servants use corporate email accounts instead of personal email accounts for official government business

-helps smaller organisations fulfil best practice guidelines as outlined in the
+helps smaller organisations fulfil best practice guidelines as outlined in the Joint Panel on Accountability and Governance Practitioners’ Guide 2021

 councils agreed that updating email domains would be a good idea.
 The clerk is to do further investigating to find out the cost of switching.